MarvNC/yomitan-dictionaries/readme.md

 | `dictionary-term-bank-v3-schema.json`       | `term_bank_${number}.json`       | V3 term bank, recommended.                                                                                                                                                                                                                                                            |
 | `dictionary-term-meta-bank-v3-schema.json`  | `term_meta_bank_${number}.json`  | Where meta information about terms is stored.
 This includes frequency data and pitch accent data.                                                                                                                                                                                     |

-## How a Dictionary is Packaged
+## Packaging A Dictionary

 A dictionary is not restricted to being a kanji dictionary, term dictionary, frequency dictionary, accent dictionary, or etc. It can have multiple types of kanji/term/tag information within the zip file.
 Once you have an `index.json` and the relevant data files for your dictionary, you simply zip them up with all the data in the root directory of the zip.
+I recommend zipping them at the highest compression level possible - generally the json data files can be compressed to a fraction of their original size.

 ## Examples